-- Start and run the engine. - Apply the footbrake 3 times within 10 seconds and hold applied after the 3rd application. - Apply the electronic parking brake switch 4 times, followed by 3 release applications within 10 seconds.
+- Start and run the engine. - Apply the footbrake 3 times within 10 seconds and hold applied after the 3rd application. - Apply the Electric Park Brake switch 4 times, followed by 3 release applications within 10 seconds.

-Once the Service Bedding-in procedure mode has been entered, the electronic parking brake linings can be bedded-in by conducting 10 repeated stops from 30 - 35 km/h (19 - 22 mph), followed by a 500 metre (547 yard) interval between each stop to allow the brakes to cool, using the electronic parking brake control switch.
+Once the Service Bedding-in procedure mode has been entered, the Electric Park Brake linings can be bedded-in by conducting 10 repeated stops from 30 - 35 km/h (19 - 22 mph), followed by a 500 metre (547 yard) interval between each stop to allow the brakes to cool, using the Electric Park Brake control switch.

-- The electronic parking brake force will be increased up to the dynamic maximum so long as the switch is held in the applied position. - If the switch is released to either the NEUTRAL or OFF positions, the electronic parking brake will be released, - The electronic parking brake MUST be allowed to cool between applications, either by driving at 19 mph (30 km/h) for 500 metres (547 yards) or remaining stationary for 1 minute between each application.
+- The Electric Park Brake force will be increased up to the dynamic maximum so long as the switch is held in the applied position. - If the switch is released to either the NEUTRAL or OFF positions, the Electric Park Brake will be released. - The Electric Park Brake MUST be allowed to cool between applications, either by driving at 19 mph (30 km/h) for 500 metres (547 yards) or remaining stationary for 1 minute between each application.

-NOTE: The electronic parking brake 'Service Bedding-in Procedure mode' will be active for the remainder of the ignition cycle, or until the vehicle speed exceeds 31 mph (50 km/h).
+NOTE: The Electric Park Brake 'Service Bedding-in Procedure mode' will be active for the remainder of the ignition cycle, or until the vehicle speed exceeds 31 mph (50 km/h).
 If the procedure needs to be re-entered, the entry actions must be repeated.